 - Herbal safety news, which has advice and guidance about taking specific herbs

 - Ayurvedic medicines that may contain heavy metals (type 'Ayurvedic medicines' into the search box to find the list)

 Companies making herbal products bought over the counter in health food shops and pharmacies have to meet quality standards.
 They also need to provide information about their product, including the exact content and dose of the product and how safe it is.
 It is important to use only herbal products that are registered under the Traditional Herbal Remedies (THR) scheme.
 Remedies that are registered under the scheme have a THR mark and symbol on the packaging.
 THR products have been tested for quality and safety.

 The Medicines and Healthcare regulatory Agency (MHRA) states that there is a big variation in how unlicensed traditional Chinese or Ayurvedic medicines are made.
 Some have been found to contain illegal substances and toxic herbs.
 These substances may not be listed on the packaging of the product.
 The amount of the active ingredient can also vary widely between products.

 It is safest to buy plant remedies from a fully qualified herbal practitioner who is trained to work out which herbal medicines are appropriate for you.
 They can also trace where their herbs and plants come from.
 Lower down this page is information about finding a herbal therapy practitioner.
-You can also read our information about safety of herbal medicines in the complementary therapies section.

 Some therapists train in a certain treatment that is part of the Ayurvedic medicine system such as massage or meditation but not in others such as herbal treatments.
 There is no single professional organisation that regulates Ayurvedic medicine in the UK.
 Therapists can join several associations.
 But there is no law to say that they have to.
 Therapists do not have to finish any specific training.

-You can ask the therapist
+You can ask the practitioner

 - How many years of training they've had